badd-labs/badd-labs/labs/B2/README.md

 Your job is to create an arbitrage smart contract that collects the arbitrage profit.
 The setting is shown in the above diagram, including the two token contracts, `TokenX` and `TokenY`, and their exchange rates on the two DEXes (Ottoswap and Cuseswap).

-Your arbitrage smart contract should invoke Ottoswap's swap function to trade `TokenY` for `TokenX` and then invoke Cuseswap's swap function to trade `TokenX` for `TokenX`.
+Your arbitrage smart contract should invoke Ottoswap's swap function to trade `TokenY` for `TokenX` and then invoke Cuseswap's swap function to trade `TokenX` for `TokenY`.
 Your arbitrage smart contract should print its initial balance and the balance in the end.

 In this exercise, you will be given the code of a CP-AMM (constant product) smart contract and run your arbitrage smart contract against the AMM.
 You will need to show the profit extracted by the arbitrage.